 - Book descriptions are hard to write, especially for a collection.

-- Though I love my books, I’m sick of them by the time they’re done!
+- Though I love my books, I’m weary of them by the time they’re done!

 - Characters really do take on a life of their own, and I come to love them.

 I don’t know what the future may bring, but I have a sneaky suspicion I’ll be returning to Croft’s world before long.
 After all, there are a lot more story ideas waiting in my files!

 Spiredale, outside the palace gates

 The blaring of trumpets mixed with the sound of clashing steel as enemy forces engaged the beleaguered Spiredale Army.
 Men shrieked in agony as arrow and sword pierced soft flesh, killing and maiming on either side of the conflict.
 The adversary found themselves hampered by a late spring snowstorm, their men bogged down in the mud and snow-slicked fields outside the royal palace.
 Spiredale’s forces were better prepared; and thus, the battle slowly turned in their favor.

 At the heart of the melee, King Phillip himself spearheaded the final thrust into the heart of the enemy formation.
 If this was their last stand, the king felt duty-bound to share the risk with his men in defense of their kingdom.
 Foolish perhaps, and contrary to his Council’s advice, yet the soldiers drew courage from his presence among them.
 Amid cries of the injured and dying, the recently fallen snow was now stained with crimson and littered with bodies.